 Lagos — The Federal Ministry of Power has introduced a new Electricity distribution policy called “willing Seller, Willing Buyer”.

-The Ministry said in a statement that under the new differential power distribution policy, electricity would be wheeled directly from the Generation Companies or GenCos to willing consumers who are ready to fully settle their bills.
+A statement by the ministry, it said under the new differential power distribution policy, electricity would be wheeled directly from the Generation Companies, GenCos to willing consumers who are ready to fully settle their bills.

-The willing consumers may include communities and commercial clusters, industrial areas and hospitality sectors.
+The willing consumers may include community and commercial clusters, industrial areas and hospitality sectors.

 The policy has already taken off as a pilot scheme in two states.

 The Minister revealed that DisCos have not been distributing all the power wheeled to them on the pretend that the consumers were unable to pay for the Power.
 This, he said necessitated the huge Federal government’s subsidy intervention in the Power sector by paying the GenCos for undistributed power.

 Engr Sale Mamman lamented that last year the Federal government approved an intervention fund of N700 billion to the GenCos and just recently another N600 billion was approved for the same purpose.